Review: Experiencing Maui’s Best Luau At Old Lahaina Luau

 Banana Bread / Hawaiian Sweet Rolls

-Assorted Island Dessert – Look at the pictures
+Assorted Island Dessert – look at the photos

 Old Lahaina Luau Show Highlights

-Timed perfectly with the last fading bit of light, the sound of drums and a tiki torch procession brought out dancers to tell the story of Hawaii’s history and mythology, starting with a story about the island of Tahiti.
+Timed perfectly to start with the last bit of daylight, the sound of drums and a tiki torch procession brought out dancers to tell the story of Hawaii’s history and mythology, starting with the island of Tahiti.

-I wasn’t able to tell if the costumes were authentic or not, but they sure looked vibrant and decorative and the dancers looked like they really enjoyed their performance.
-It’s hard to describe the performances, so enjoy some of these photo highlights.
+I wasn’t able to tell if the costumes were authentic or not, but they looked vibrant and decorative and the dancers looked like they were enjoying their performance and really go the crowd into it.